pixelbrackets/patchbot/README.md

 script, point Patchbot at your repositories, and let it create feature branches, commit, push, and optionally open merge requests — across all of them.

+Patchbot runs centrally on your machine or CI server and pushes changes out to repositories.
+It is not a service that repositories pull from or run on their own.

 Saving time, preventing careless mistakes and avoiding monotonous work.

 Take a look at this